 Rosslyn Academy provides a world-class Christian education to the international community in Nairobi, Kenya.
-Rosslyn offers a full American system college preparatory curriculum, and works to nurture lifelong learners in preparation for higher education and future careers in business, medicine, education, research, development, government and more.
+We offer a full American system college preparatory curriculum that aims to nurture lifelong learners in preparation for higher education and future careers in ministry and missions, government, research, medicine, education, development, the arts, and more.

 The integration of faith and learning is an essential component of the core values and mission of Rosslyn.
 A wide range of opportunities for spiritual growth are available and encouraged for Rosslyn Academy High School students inside and outside the classroom.

 Finally, faculty members are committed believers who provide a devotional time and prayer at the start of each school day.
-Many students also participate in small student centered covenant groups that are typically led by staff members or local Christian youth leaders.
-These small groups work to challenge the students to grow in Christian knowledge and faith, to be accountable to each other and to serve one another.
+Students also have the opportunity to participate in covenant groups.
+These small groups work to challenge the students to grow in Christian knowledge and faith, to be accountable to each other, and to serve one another.

 One of the highlights of each school year is a one-week ﬁeld placement in locations all across Kenya.
-The Cultural Field Studies program emphasizes cultural experience, education and service.
-Activities such as living in a rural community or building a house with Habitat for Humanity help connect students to the Kenya beyond Nairobi, while fostering a broader understanding of the world community.
+The Cultural Field Studies program emphasizes cultural experience, education, and service.
+Activities such as living in a rural community or painting a local church or school building help connect students to the Kenya beyond Nairobi, while fostering a broader understanding of the world community.

 Rosslyn Academy’s High School offers a full college preparatory curriculum within the American school system.
 The staff are dedicated teachers who come with a genuine desire to educate and to serve.
 A high focus on academic excellence is placed across all core subjects — Science, Math, English, and Social Studies — providing freshman through senior-level courses in each core area.
-Additionally, there is an extensive Advanced Placement program that allows students to take college level courses and earn college credit through a rigorous study and exam process.
-Rosslyn Academy has one of largest and most successful Advanced Placement (AP) programs in Africa.
-It has been invaluable for students seeking entrance in top Us, Canadian and European universities.
-Visit the AP section of the website for more information.
+Additionally, there is an extensive Advanced Placement (AP) program that allows students to take college level courses and earn college credit through a rigorous study and exam process.
+Rosslyn Academy has one of largest and most successful AP programs in Africa.
+It has been invaluable for students seeking entrance to competitive universities.

-Twenty-four Carnegie units are required for graduation including 4 English, 3 Math, 3 Social Studies, 3 Science, 1.5 Physical Education (including Health), 1.5 Fine Arts and 0.5 Technology Units.
+Twenty-four Carnegie units are required for graduation with a college preparatory diploma including 4 English, 3 Math, 3 Social Studies, 3 Science, 1.5 Physical Education (including Health), 1.5 Fine Arts and 0.5 Technology Units.
 Students are required to take one semester of Christian Religious Education each year of their attendance.
 The year-long Senior Social Studies class, required for seniors, includes study in Economics, Current Events and Comparative Government.
-The course culminates in “Senior Seminar,” comprised of a 10-12 page research paper and a thirty-minute multi-media presentation.
+The course culminates in “Senior Seminar,” comprised of a 10 page research paper and a twenty-five to thirty-minute multi-media presentation.

 Fine and Applied Arts

 Outside of class, students also have many opportunities to participate in the arts.
-The theatre department stages two drama productions each year.
-Recent drama productions include The Lion, The Witch and The Wardrobe, Mid-summer Night’s Dream, Seussical, Diary of Anne Frank, The Sound of Music, Amazons and Swallows, and Joseph and the Amazing Technicolor Dreamcoat.
-The productions incorporate detailed staging, costuming and lighting.
-The students participate as actors, singers, stage-hands, set designers, lighting and sound technicians and assistant directors.
+The theater department stages two drama productions each year.
+Recent productions include A Midsummer Night’s Dream, The Diary of Anne Frank, Swallows and Amazons, Les Misérables, and In the Heights.
 Months of practice and preparation culminate in multiple nights of sold out shows that speak to the quality of the acting and production.

-At Rosslyn the athletic competition is divided into 3 separate seasons and fields over 20 different teams.
-Most sports field an “A” and a “B” squad which allows for greater participation and assists with the development of younger players for the tougher competition at the “A” level.
-Rosslyn competes in girls and boys football, basketball, track and field, volleyball, swimming and tennis.
-Rosslyn also fields a boys rugby team.
+The Rosslyn sports calendar is divided into 3 separate seasons and fields over 20 different teams.
+Most sports field a Varsity and a Junior Varsity squad which allows for greater participation and assists with the development of younger players for the tougher competition at the Varsity level.
+Rosslyn competes in girls and boys football, basketball, cross country, volleyball, field hockey, rugby, swimming and tennis.
 Over half of the high school student body participates in at least one sport.

-The athletic squads have enjoyed success on the fields of competition, which is reflected by the many trophies outside of the gymnasium.
-Rosslyn plays to win, but as with all areas of the school, the focus is on developing the body, mind and soul of the student-athlete.
-The belief is how the student plays matters as much as the final score.
+Rosslyn has a rich tradition of success on the fields of competition, which is reflected by the many banners that hang from the gymnasium ceiling.
+Yet, while Rosslyn plays to win, our focus on developing the body, mind and soul of the student-athlete means that how the students play matters to us even more than the final score.

-The coaching staff work to develop character, teamwork and sportsmanship in the athletes.
-Rosslyn encourages athletic participation because it teaches virtues such as desire, dedication, and discipline as well as builds community with their peers.
+The coaching staff works to develop Christian character and sportsmanship in our athletes.
+Rosslyn encourages athletic participation not only because of the joy it brings to those involved, but because it teaches virtues such as discipline, determination, commitment to others, and teamwork.